-I painted 3 coats of Polar Bear, that was used on all the trim, on both sides, and we hung the new door.
+I painted 3 coats of Polar Bear, that was used on on all trim, on both sides and we hung the new door.
 It was definitely a big job but so worth it in the end.

 New Front Door for a Small Entryway

 The last piece to this entryway makeover was my new front door, I chose this one.
 This was another project that took on a life of its own.